 Trick or Treat?

 Grocery stores like to play tricks and games on how they organize shelves or where they place certain items.
 Do not fall for it!
-Which is why it can be helpful to shop alone.
+This is why it can be helpful to shop alone.
 Now, that’s not always feasible with children.
 So parents beware!
-Grocery stores typically put sugary and processed foods right at kids eye levels.
-The bright and colorful labels will attract kids attention, so be aware!
+Grocery stores typically put sugary and processed foods right at kids' eye levels.
+The bright and colorful labels will attract kid's attention, so be aware!
 Remember, stick to the perimeter of the grocery store and only shop for what is needed!
 Also, be aware of the “big” sale items.
 Just because it’s on sale doesn’t mean you need to buy it.
 As mentioned above, start small and make gradual changes after mastering the original goal.
 In time, you will be on your healthy ways and reaching your continual goals!

 Last but not least, have fun!
 Enjoy the process, knowing you are going to fuel your body for success should help facilitate a positive experience!
 Share your experience with other, family, kids, friends.
 Get everyone involved!
 Sharing experiences can help enlist a positive change for someone else.
 Spread the knowledge!